shinobi5/skeletor/README.md

 + `yarn create-component`: CLI to create a component and test boilerplate under `src/js/components/{component}`
 + The script also imports and registers the component in `src/component-registry.js`.
 The barebones component is now ready to use e.g. `<x-component>I'm alive!</x-component>`
 + Custom element names require a dash e.g. x-component (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).
 To change the default prefix update the value of `componentPrefix` in `scripts/build-registry.js` and rebuild the registry with `yarn build:registry`
-+ A small library like [hyperHTML](https://github.com/WebReflection/hyperhtml) can be used as a virtual DOM alternative (option to include via the setup CLI)
++ A small library like [hyperHTML](https://github.com/WebReflection/hyperhtml) can be used as a virtual DOM alternative (can be included via the setup CLI)
 + See [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [webcomponents.org](https://www.webcomponents.org/introduction) for more info on getting started with web components.

 ### Todo